 This could be related to the fact that areas related to increased weight caused people to drive to every single one of their destinations.
 Think of the average person who drives 5 or 10 minutes for a gallon of milk or a fast food meal.

 Have you ever told someone you were walking a mile to get a healthy meal?
 You would most likely get some strange feedback, because most people could never imagine seeing an actual human being walking to eat instead of driving!
-Truly, the “drive for ease and convenience” in the form of one-stop shopping or fast food centers, is taking huge toll on the waistline.
+Truly, the "drive for ease and convenience" in the form of one-stop shopping or fast food centers, is taking a huge toll on the waistline.

 Is Obesity An American Epidemic?